Zhuzzq/FedLP/README.md

 # FedLP:  Layer-wise Pruning Mechanism for Communication-Computation Efficient Federated Learning

-This is the implemention of FedLP, a Federated learning (FL) framework with Layer-wise Pruning.
+This is the implementation of FedLP, a Federated learning (FL) framework with Layer-wise Pruning.
 (Accepted by ICC 2023)

 ## Requirements